gpitton/canvas-plot/README.md

 ```
 then any call to `js:plot` should be aware of the properties of the
 `"fig-1"` element and add a `width` and `height` attribute to the style.
+- Think about whether we should allow a `begin` clause to open a new scope.